 [Learn More: How To Become a Property Manager via Propertyware]

 2. They sell value to customers

 It is not uncommon for a leasing consultant to develop a short-term, transaction-oriented sales mentality.
 Customers are perceived as a means to an end, and no one wins.
 The greatest leasing consultants in the world sell value to the customer.
 This entire process begins by developing a rapport with each potential resident.
 This is the only way they can truly uncover customer needs and sell value.
 When the leasing consultant asks the right questions, the customer will reveal what they value most.
 Knowing this gives the consultant the ability to demonstrate the features that offer a unique benefit to that particular customer.
 Any desire to find the least expensive apartment is swept to the side, and the customer begins to see the value in leasing with you.

-Maintaining this rapport and communication builds even greater value throughout the resident lifecycle.
+Maintaining this rapport and communication builds even greater value throughout the resident life cycle.
 The leasing consultant adapts to how their role changes and evolves as the customer’s needs change.
-The greatest leasing consultants in the world understands that selling value generates customer satisfaction, customer loyalty and even customer advocacy.
+The greatest leasing consultants in the world understand that selling value generates customer satisfaction, customer loyalty, and even customer advocacy.

 Did this one take you by surprise?
 The greatest leasing consultant in the world has a healthy level of persistence.
 This trait is critical in the leasing world because of the frequency of rejection.
 Leasing consultants tend to be emotional beings and some suffer from inconsistent performance – a leasing history filled with high peaks and low valleys.
 In the face of failure, there are those who will throw their hands up in the air and resign themselves to the disappointment because they feel defeated.